khimo/khimo.github.io/bli-guides/_bli_advanced_user_guide/05-user_button.md

 layout: pagetoc
 ---

-## TO CHECK

-_BLI_ has a button on the connection panel, next to the reset button, ~~it's upper side~~ which provides several functions during normal operation.
+_BLI_ has a button on the connection panel, next to the reset button, which provides several functions during normal operation.

 To execute a function, press and hold the setup button.
 This will cycle through all available functions as indicated by the LED blinking (it will blink once for function 1, after a while it will blink twice for function 2 and so on).